How Automotive Assembly Lines Work

 AP Photo/Koji Sasahara

 Toyota's method of production and assembly helps address that problem.
-Toyota factories in Japan are designed to be happy places, where automated delivery cars play cheerful songs as they go by.
-If a worker spots a problem, he or she is encouraged to stop the production line and fix it -- even though stopping and starting the line is very expensive.
+Toyota factories are designed to be happy places, and they have policies in place to protect that work culture.
+If a worker spots a problem, he or she is encouraged to stop the production line and fix it — even though stopping and starting the line is very expensive.
 Also, as a group, employees exercise together and workers are continually invested in and given a stake in the company.
 After seeing Toyota's success, other car makers have started using some of the same principles.

 Advertisement